The event study methodology has several meaningful practical applications. The most common ones are listed hereafter:

 - Competitor analysis: Applications of the event study methodology can also be used for corporate intelligence.
 Studying the firm's stock market responses to strategic decisions of rivals (i.e., press releases of these decisions) can reveal the sensitivity of the focal firm to its rivals.
 This may prove useful in two respects.
 (1) It helps identify the core competitors from the perspective of the capital markets; (2) It may help managers gauge the impact of rival's strategic decisions on their own firm as perceived by the capital market.

 - Financial decision making/investment management: News analytics and event studies bridge qualitative and quantitative aspects of investment managment.
 These methodologies have informed several investment management applications, such as CapitalIQ, Ravenpack, or AlphaFlash.
 Using these market solutions, event-driven investment managers and hedge funds (e.g., D'Avinci-Invest) seek alpha returns for their investors.

 Figure 1: How EST-Research Apps Support Financial Decision Making

 Adapted from Mitra and Mitra (2011): 3

-M&A advisory: Event study methodology can also be used as a supplement for traditional analysis of comparable transactions in M&A pitch books.
+- M&A advisory: Event studies can also be used as a supplement for traditional analysis of comparable transactions in M&A pitch books.
 While prevalent comparable transaction analysis focuses on valuation multiples of similar transactions, event study methodology may help to gain a better understanding of how the market reacted to announcements of similar transactions for both the targets and the acquirers.
 Including this information might facilitate communication with client management as well as improve decision making on a wide range of topics (e.g., bidding strategy).